liamc1994/docs/docs/cc-Icecast-FAQ.md

 Than just restart/reload your server and you're done.

-[block:callout]
-{
-  "type": "info",
-  "body": "Make sure you use a common genre, if not SHOUTcast.com will reject your listing."
+> Make sure you use a common genre, if not SHOUTcast.com will reject your listing.
-}
-[/block]

 ## How to relay a stream